 NB!
 Please pay attention when filling in the application that the duration of your intended stay (counted in days) would cover your whole study period.
 After you have received the visa, you should check if the duration of stay (number of days you are allowed to be in Schengen area) covers your study period.

 If you should have any problems concerning your rights as a D-visa holder, please contact the Estonian Ministry of Foreign Affairs or Police and Border Guard Board immediately.
+According to the general practice, a D visa is usually granted within ten days from the day of submission.

 Additional information from the web-page of the Ministry of Foreign Affairs.